Skip to main content

 Wretch: Divine Ascent was developed by Ogopogo.

-Wretch: Divine Ascent is a multiplayer game.
+Wretch: Divine Ascent is a single player game with multiplayer support.